umbralcalc/umbralcalc.github.io/_posts/modest.md

 ## Problem statement

-Say that we have a generator of probabilistic weights which takes a vector of parameters $z$ as input.
-This generator represents a non-stationary probability distribution and the weights are effectively stochastic around the true value for each given $z$ as input.
+Say that we have a generator of probabilistic weights which takes a state history matrix $X$ as input.
+This generator represents a non-stationary probability distribution and the weights are effectively stochastic around the true value for each given $X$ as input.
 The problem is that we would like to be able to efficiently sample from the underlying distribution regardless of its shape or modality.

 Solution we will study is to create an adaptive sequential Monte Carlo algorithm, e.g., see [@del2006sequential] or [@wills2023sequential].